Melita Norwood: Early life

-Norwood was born Melita Sirnis at 402 Christchurch Road in Bournemouth on 25 March 1912, the daughter of British mother Gertrude Stedman Sirnis and Latvian father Peter Alexander Sirnis (Pēteris Aleksandrs Zirnis).
-Her father was a close associate of both the Bolsheviks and Leo Tolstoy, before he died of tuberculosis when Norwood was six years old.
+Norwood was born Melita Sirnis at 402 Christchurch Road in Bournemouth, Dorset on 25 March 1912, the daughter of British mother Gertrude Stedman Sirnis and Latvian father Peter Alexander Sirnis (Pēteris Aleksandrs Zirnis).
+Her father was a close associate of both the Bolsheviks and Leo Tolstoy before he died of tuberculosis in 1918, when Melita was six years old.
 He produced a newspaper entitled The Southern Worker: A Labour and Socialist Journal, which was influenced by the October Russian Revolution, and the paper published his translations of works by Lenin and Trotsky.
 He was involved with the Tuckton House group of exiles, publishing translated editions of Tolstoy's works.
-Her mother, joined the Co-operative Party.
-Norwood won a scholarship in 1923 for an education at Itchen Secondary School, becoming school captain in 1928.
+Her mother joined the Co-operative Party.
+Norwood won a scholarship in 1923 for an education at Itchen Secondary School, Southampton, becoming school captain in 1928.
 She then went on to study Latin and Logic at the University College of Southampton, before dropping out in 1931.
 After leaving University, Norwood moved to the German city of Heidelberg, where she stayed for a year and became involved in anti-fascist activism.

 Career

 From 1932, Sirnis worked as a secretary with the British Non-Ferrous Metals Research Association.
-Towards the end of 1935, she married Hilary Nussbaum, who was of Russian Jewish descent (he later changed his name to Norwood), a chemistry teacher, teachers' trades union official, and lifelong Communist.
+Towards the end of 1935, she married Hilary Nussbaum, who was of Russian Jewish descent (he later changed his name to Norwood), a chemistry teacher, teachers' trades union official, and lifelong communist.

-Melita Norwood left the Independent Labour Party (ILP) after the group splintered in 1936, after which she joined the Communist Party of Great Britain (CPGB), and became an active supporter of the party's newspaper The Daily Worker.
-The UK authorities were not aware of her party affiliation until very much later.
-In 1935 she was recommended to the NKVD (forerunner of the KGB) by Andrew Rothstein, a leading member of the CPGB, and became a full agent in 1937.
-In the same year, the Norwoods bought their semi-detached house in Bexleyheath, which was at that time a town in Kent; there they led an apparently unremarkable life together, and Melita Norwood would continue to live there until she was 90.
+Melita Norwood left the Independent Labour Party after the group splintered in the mid-1930s, after which she joined the Communist Party of Great Britain and became an active supporter of the party's newspaper The Daily Worker.
+The British authorities were not aware of her party affiliation until very much later.
+In 1935 she was recommended to the NKVD (forerunner of the KGB) by Andrew Rothstein, a leading member of the Communist Party of Great Britain, and became a full agent in 1937.
+In the same year, the Norwoods bought their semi-detached house in Bexleyheath, where they led an apparently unremarkable life together.
+Melita Norwood would continue to live there until she was 90.